MicrosoftDocs/dynamics365smb-docs/business-central/SRB/setup/contract-types.md

 For each contract type, you should enter a description and a unique code.
 The description is further used as an info line in the posting documents for the contracts.

 > [!NOTE]
 > You can define translations for contract types, and specify the language code.
-The language is used when you create [contract invoices](/docs/srb/posting-documents.md).
+The language is used when you create [Posting documents](../posting-documents.md).

 ## Harmonized billing